Create and Deploy

 Each component type has different settings.
 See Component Types for details.

-Step 5: Build Your Component
+Step 5: Develop Your Component

 import FireberryClientSDK from "@fireberry/sdk/client";